MilesCranmer/SymbolicRegression.jl/docs/src/algorithms.md

 end
 ```

 This ensures all mutations are valid and appropriate for the current expression state.
+Conditioning includes simple rules such as: disabling `mutate_feature` when there is only one feature in the dataset, turning off `swap_operands` when all the operators are unary, and propagating `should_simplify`.

 ### Default Mutation Weights

-The algorithm uses the following default relative weights for mutation operations (normalized to sum to 1.0):
+The algorithm uses the following default relative weights for mutation operations (effective defaults when constructing `Options()`; weights are used proportionally and may be conditioned at runtime):

 - `mutate_constant`: 0.0353
 - `mutate_operator`: 3.63 (highest weight - most common mutation)